-Swoogle architecture consists of a database that stores metadata about the SWDs, two distinct web crawlers that discover SWDs, components that compute useful document metadata, components to compute semantic relationships among the SWDs, an N-Gram based indexing and retrieval engine, a simple user interface for querying the system, and agent/web service APIs to provide useful services.
+The Swoogle architecture consists of web crawlers that discover SWDs; a metadata generator; a database that stores metadata about the discovered SWDs; a semantic relationships extractor; an N-Gram based indexing and retrieval engine; a simple user interface for querying the system; and agent/web service APIs to provide useful services.

-We describe an algorithm, Ontology Rank, inspired by the Page Rank algorithm [18, 14, 19], that is used to rank hits returned by the retrieval engine.
-This algorithm takes advantage of the fact that the graph formed by SWDs has a richer set of relations.
-In other word, the edges in this graph have explicit semantics.
+We describe an algorithm, Ontology Rank, inspired by the Page Rank algorithm [14, 18, 19] which ranks online documents based on hyperlinks.
+Our algorithm takes advantage of the fact that the graph formed by SWDs has a richer set of relations than the graph of the World Wide Web.
+In other words, the edges in this graph have explicit semantics.
 Some are defined or derivable from the RDF and OWL languages (e.g., imports, usesTerm, version, extends, etc.) and others by common ontologies (e.g., FOAF's knows 1).

-We will also present some preliminary results summarizing the characteristics of the portion of the semantic web that our system has crawled and analyzed.
+Below, we describe the Swoogle architecture and the various metadata that we compute, and present some preliminary results summarizing the characteristics of the portion of the semantic web that our system has crawled and analyzed.